We regret to report that we have been forced to change the date of the Companions' Day from Saturday, 17th June to Saturday, 24th June.

 The Revd John Pincher Faunthorpe (1839-1924) was Principal of Whitelands College for a period of 33 years – 1874 to 1907.
 He struck up a relationship with John Ruskin, which resulted in the founding of the Whitelands May Day ceremonies.
 For a time, the two men were in regular correspondence.
 Ruskin commissioned Faunthorpe to assist him in a range of tasks, such as the reading and correcting of proofs, and the creation of an index to Fors Clavigera, Ruskin’s Letters to the Workmen and Labourers of Great Britain.

-David Peacock’s Whitelands Ruskin Lecture will give an overview of Faunthorpe’s origins, leading to his eventual appointment as Principal of Whitelands College.
+The Whitelands Ruskin Lecture by David Peacock (himself a former Principal of Whitelands) will give an overview of Faunthorpe’s origins, leading to his eventual appointment as Principal of Whitelands College.
 It will then go on to chart the development of the relationship between Ruskin and Faunthorpe over the period 1877 to 1887, which encompassed a significantly broader range of issues and interests than the establishment of the annual May Queen election alone.

 Images: (left) the St Ursula window at Whitelands College, by Sir Edward Burne-Jones; (top right) Ruskin May Queen cross for May Queen Elizabeth Hughes, 1892.
 Designed by Arthur Severn.
 Whitelands College Archives; and (right) Revd Canon Dr David Peacock OBE.